meitinger/GraphSPARQL/README.md

 GraphSPARQL was evaluated against the existing open-source solution HyperGraphQL and Stardog.

-In the corresponding `benchmark` folder the benchmarking script and the used queries are stored.
+The benchmarking script and the used queries are available in the `benchmark` folder.
 For further details consider the paper.